craigcabrey/ratemycoop/README.md

 grunt serve
 ```

-On sucess, bower should open up your broswer to the default `:9000` port.
+On success, bower should open up your browser to the default `:9000` port.

 ## Backend Setup